viksit/keyframe/tutorial/README.md

-# Zero to bot in 10 minutes
+# Myra tutorial -- Zero to bot in 10 minutes

 ## Overview

 Myra’s APIs are the best way to build natural language understanding into your applications.
-They provide tools to identify user intent and extract key data like names, cities, numbers, and custom-defined categories.
+They provide tools to identify user intent and extract key data like names, cities, numbers, and custom-defined values.

-In this tutorial, we'll build a straightforward and state-of-the-art conversational bot that will produce results like this:
+Now, we'll build a simple and state-of-the-art conversational bot that will do this:

 ```bash